Pressure for Growth Can Lead to Earnings Fraud

 Either way, an increase in M&A activity is often followed by an uptick in reported fraud and accounting irregularities.
 With 2016 M&A activity predicted to exceed 2007 levels, those considering a deal would be wise to keep this trend in mind.

 Changing International Relationships Increase Businesses’ Vulnerability to Fraud

-The year ahead looks to be another year of shifting sands in terms of how the world interacts, with recent events—such as the lifting of sanctions in Iran and the arrival of the first US crude oil cargoes in Europe since the 1970s—changing the competitive landscape for many industries.
+The year ahead looks to be another year of shifting sands in terms of how the world interacts, with recent events—such as the lifting of sanctions in Iran and the arrival of the first U.S. crude oil cargoes in Europe since the 1970s—changing the competitive landscape for many industries.

-Companies operating in multiple jurisdictions will recognise that changes in international relations can materially affect their business models.
+Companies operating in multiple jurisdictions will recognize that changes in international relations can materially affect their business models.
 In addition, change is often a catalyst for fraud.
 As companies seek to match or beat their competition and look to exploit new opportunities, they may be vulnerable to fraud from new, untested suppliers or existing suppliers outstretching their capabilities.

 Business Email Compromise Scams Target Accounting Departments

 The last few years have seen an increase in business email compromise scams in which finance employees receive spoofed emails purportedly from a senior executive, such as a CEO or CFO, requesting a change in payment details or asking that a supplier payment be urgently expedited in unusual fashion.
 This type of fraud accelerated in 2015 and there is no reason to believe it will slow in 2016.

 Several companies have reported receipt of more than 30 of these targeted spoof messages from spammers pretending to be company executives each week.
 These companies rely on robust payment processes and the diligence of finance staff to prevent illicit and incorrect payments.